Install Power BI Report Server

 If you have purchased Power BI Premium, within the Premium settings tab of the Power BI admin portal, you have access to your Power BI Report Server product key.
-This will only be available for Global Admins or users assigned the Power BI service administrator role.
+This is only available for Global Admins or users assigned the Power BI service administrator role.

-Selecting Power BI Report Server key will display a dialog contain your product key.
+Selecting Power BI Report Server key displays a dialog contain your product key.
 You can copy it and use it with the installation.

 SQL Server Enterprise Software Assurance (SA)